 11. Be proud of your eye bags!

 People don’t even have to ask, and they can tell we are medical students by the bags under our eyes.
 But remember this, behind every huge eye bags (don’t forget the dark circles) are endless sleepless nights, lamentation and perseverance in order to make it through the week!
 But above those bags, is the light of our fire.
 Our drive to be the best doctor that we can be.
 So be proud of your eye bags!
 Show ‘em off!
-Hahaha.
+LOL

-I just can’t help but admit that I am so blessed to have met a lot of good friends that support me endlessly.
 In med school, you learn that you can’t go through it alone.
 You need the support of people around you.
 That this is also a give and take relationship.
 Your friends will comfort you, help you, teach you, and be with you to burn the midnight oil.

 13. Your Family will be your #1 Support System

 14. At the end of the day, it was God’s grace that sustained me.

 When I can’t handle all the pressures, the stresses, and confusions in life- I just stop.
 I leave my books and open my Bible instead.
 In this manner I am reminded that God is near me and when I’m confuse and anxious He offers me His peace, a peace that will protect my soul and body from the destructive effects of continual anxiety .